driftwoodgatherer/driftwoodgatherer.github.io/products/cuttlefish-bone.md

 ### Buy a Big Box
 At least 700g.
 Mostly
  10-14cm range.
-The number of pieces you get depends on the density.
-Sometimes in the year they are quite light so 700g is 25-30 pieces.
+The number of pieces you get depends on the density which varies throughout the year.
+700g is 20-30 pieces.
-Sometimes they are very dense and heavy so you'd get maybe 20.
 I'm often very generous though!

 __£12.90__ (free delivery)